How you say 'No' will determine the way in which the person hearing the 'No' responds to you.

 When it comes to saying 'No' appropriately, here are some ground rules to consider:

-1) Know what you're saying 'No' to, why're you're saying 'No' and how you plan to say 'No'
+1) Know what you're saying 'No' to, why're you're saying 'No' and how you plan to say 'No'2) Keep the conversation concise but compassionate.

 3) Speak to the person ABOUT the issue; do not make the issue about the person.